WasabiRaptor/SBQ-NPC-Template/README.md

 Within the `humanoid` folder you should now have a template folder for your OC, and a `README` file to explain the specifics of what you may want to edit.

-However, if your OC is from an existing race, modded or not, and entirely made using the base sprites from whatever race they are, even with unavailble color options, you can delete this folder, as it would be entirely unnessary for your OC and we can ontinue on.
+However, if your OC is from an existing supported race, modded or not, and entirely made using the base sprites from whatever race they are, even with unavailble color options, you can delete this folder, as it would be entirely unnessary for your OC and we can ontinue on.

 ### species